State Bar Admissions

 Since the enactment of the Qualified Opportunity Zone tax incentive program, Aman has been very active in this space and has advised numerous clients in connection with the formation, structuring and operation of Qualified Opportunity Funds and Qualified Opportunity Zone businesses.
 He has worked with Opportunity Zone investors in a variety of industries, including real estate, hospitality, gold mining and renewable energy.

 Aman frequently speaks at conferences and continuing education events on a variety of tax topics.
 He has also served as an adjunct professor at Thomas Jefferson School of Law, where he taught Taxation of Business Organizations.
-Aman is a member of the executive committee of the Tax Section of the Los Angeles County Bar Association and a former board member of the South Asian Bar Association of San Diego.

 Aman earned his L.L.M. in taxation from New York University School of Law, his J.D. from Georgetown University Law Center and a B.A. in accounting from the University of Washington.

-Advised a multinational corporation that develops and markets high-tech optical equipment in connection with strategies to minimize income apportionable to the state of California.
+A multinational corporation that develops and markets high-tech optical equipment in connection with strategies to minimize income apportionable to the state of California.

-Counseled a privately held commercial real estate development company regarding the various tax and other legal implications of a restructuring, which included contemporaneous partnership distributions, partnership contributions, reverse Internal Revenue Code Section 1031 like-kind exchanges and IRC Section 708(b)(2) consolidations and divisions of numerous tax partnerships with an aggregate value exceeding $500 million.
+A privately held commercial real estate development company regarding the various tax and other legal implications of a restructuring, which included contemporaneous partnership distributions, partnership contributions, reverse Internal Revenue Code Section 1031 like-kind exchanges and IRC Section 708(b)(2) consolidations and divisions of numerous tax partnerships with an aggregate value exceeding $500 million.

-Advised an Australian family office in connection with structuring the exploitation of patents for a health and beauty product that resulted in a zero percent worldwide corporate income tax rate.
+An Australian family office in connection with structuring the exploitation of patents for a health and beauty product that resulted in a zero percent worldwide corporate income tax rate.